BenMcEwen1/TABMON-Classification-Pipeline/pipeline/pipeline.md

 ### Next Steps
 - [X] Helper function to split signal into 3s chunks
 - [X] PyTorch Dataset and dataloader for preparing inputs
-- [ ] Tensorflow dataloader required also
+- [ ] Add method for ranking samples in order of highest uncertainty